scao53/shiyacao.github.io/_pages/research.md

 ## Conference Presentations

+* indicates collaboration when this co-author was a student.

+Xu*, V., Cao, S. (2022).
+Examining the dentist-industry financial relationship in Massachusetts: An analysis of the Open Payment Datasets for Program Year 2020. *2022 NextGen Data Science Day (DSD) Conference*, Virtual.

 Cao, S. (2021).
 Information systems legitimation strategies in the non-economic values generation context. *Workshop on Information Technologies and Systems*, Virtual.

 Cao, S., Loiacono, E., & Annabi, H. (2020).
 A theoretical framework for information systems in the workplace accommodation process: A critical disability lens. *Journal of the Association for Information Systems Special Issue Paper Development Workshop*, Virtual.